-What you should know about my dA and its uploads;
+What you should know about my DA and its uploads: (...wall of text warning.)

-You might notice most of my vectors are stallions, or minor characters in general.
+Most of the material here is of stallion or male ponies.
 I emphasize on these characters since I always figured that since the show is female-oriented, female characters (whether they are mares or fillies or minor or major characters) were always going to be well-covered by the fandom's army of vector artists.
 Granted, there are many stallions and colts that have their own share of popularity and reach, and mares and fillies that are more or less ignored in comparison.
 At the same time, there are going to be obscure characters that even I haven't covered; like everyone else, I have my own share of favorites and biases too.
 That's why it's nice to have more people around to participate in this type of effort if they please.
 This isn't to say that I hate popular characters or their fanbases outright (except in extreme cases); you'll just see less of them on my profile, since I don't feel so much obliged to contribute to their content, even if I like them.

 You will not find edited/posed Double Rainboom/DHX-leaked/other puppets as "vectors" here in place of my usual uploads, and I don't have/know Adobe Flash or have any Adobe Products that aren't Photoshop, so even if I wanted to (which I don't), I can't.
 That said, I may reuse resources, but from my own past vectors, typically if parts are not seen in a reference image, cut off/heavily obscured or otherwise.
 That, or I trace from another image.
 I also try not to reuse poses too much, because most of you I assume don't like stock vectors after a while, right?
 If I reuse something from someone else, I'll usually cite it in an upload's description if I remember.
 The farthest I would use "official" resources such as DHX puppets or show assets used in Flash games would be for the RGB color codes for parts in order to be as accurate as can be in that fashion, or for vectoring over cutie marks that aren't so easily seen in the show, but this is all I can think of at this moment.